We use cookies to ensure you get the best experience on our website. For more details, refer to our cookie policy and privacy policy.

-Onboarding is critical to drive activation and retention.
-Take inspiration from the best onboarding flows from fastest-growing mobile app companies.
+Onboarding is critical to drive user activation and retention.
+Explore the best app onboarding examples with insights from Doordash, Calm, and Duo.

 If you're here, you already know how important user onboarding is.
 We don't need to tell you that the average mobile app sees almost 80% of new users drop off after the first 3 days.